About the bill

 Jul 21, 1987

-The “S.” in “S. 1511” means this is a Senate bill in the United States Congress.
+This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 1511”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Legislative action may be ocurring on one of these bills in lieu of or in parallel to action on this bill.

 Enacted — Signed by the President

 Click a format for a citation suggestion: